DrNAMa/NetworkTrafficCSharpForm/README.md

     <br>
     <br>
   <h2>What does it do?
-    <h3>It Captures each incomming packet, sends foreign IP information off for analysis and then everything is stored in a database.
+    <h3>It Captures each incoming packet, sends foreign IP information off for analysis and then everything is stored in a database.
       <br>
       <br>
   <h2> How to Set it Up?